tiendung690/Spark-basic03/README.md

+[TOC]

 ## Overview
-Sample application to showcase streaming data analytics with City Of Chicago Taxi Trips dataset using Spark Structured Streaming, Kafka and Spring Boot.
+This is a sample application to showcase streaming data analytics on the City Of Chicago Taxi Trips dataset using Spark Structured Streaming, Kafka and Spring Boot.

-Below is the basic architecture.
+Below is the high level data flow architecture:

 ![](design.png)

-* The application exposes two REST endpoints to collect trip start and trip end events
+1. The application exposes two REST endpoints (/tripstart & /tripend) to collect trip start and trip end events
-* The events are published to Kafka topics
+2. The events are pushed to Kafka topics
-* Spark Streaming pulls the events from Kafka topics and performs rolling aggegrates on the incoming events
+3. The Spark Streaming pulls the events from Kafka topics and performs rolling aggregates as the events arrive
-* The mock events are posted on to the REST endpoints using Python scripts
+4. There is a python helper script that creates mock events from a data file and submits them to the REST endpoints

 ## City of Chicago Taxi Trips Dataset
 https://data.cityofchicago.org/Transportation/Taxi-Trips-Dashboard/spcw-brbq
 https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew

-## Software
+## Software Inventory
 |Software|Version|
 |--------|--------|
 |Java|1.8.0_131|